 Any list of the best restaurants in Honolulu wouldn’t be complete without mentioning Azure at The Royal Hawaiian Hotel.
 The seafood is excellent and as fresh as it gets, the bar is lively, and the view is incredible.

 The Royal Hawaiian is the gem of Waikiki, one of the first major hotels built right on its shores.
+It’s famously the hotel that captivated everyone from Franklin Roosevelt to Joan Didion.
 As a result, Azure is THE place to “see and be seen” at one of Waikiki’s most iconic hotels.

 In addition to seafood, they also do excellent steak and have a great wine list.
 Perhaps for these reasons, Azure is not very family-friendly.
 But the Royal Hawaiian itself is so lovely that parents might not care.